Book a call

 AI supports the work—but the dental team remains responsible.

-What are the implications of using AI tools in a Canadian dental practice?
+What are the privacy implications of using AI tools in a Canadian dental practice?

 Anne Genge is the founder of Myla Training Corp, a Canadian provider of AI, privacy, and cybersecurity training for dental teams.